Pullusb/storytools/README.md

 (i.e: when selecting this layer again, it will switch back to this material)

-### Bottom Toolbar
+## Bottom Toolbar

-Action buttons to easily place object and camera
-All transform actions respect autokey
+Action gizmo buttons to easily place object and camera All transform actions respect autokey

 > Note: currently not all actions respects autokey